nmtkpbic/nmtk/README.md

       be unique for your installation.
 The SECRET_KEY is used for various hashing operations, and needs to be different for each site (for security reasons.)

+ 14. Ensure that the MAPSERV_PATH is set to the path to your Mapserver executable.

- 14. Restart your apache server
+ 15. Restart your apache server

- 15. Run the discover_tools command to discover new tools, and remove no-longer valid/published tools::
+ 16. Run the discover_tools command to discover new tools, and remove no-longer valid/published tools::

      python manage.py discover_tools